-I am very grateful that I did not lose a friend or loved one during the six years I was in eating disorder recovery.
-Grief is a difficult emotion for anyone to feel at any point in life, but it can be particularly painful to feel when you’re also struggling with an eating disorder.
+Grief is an overwhelmingly difficult emotion at any point in life, and can be particularly destructive to a person’s mental health when they’re struggling with a mental illness.
 While my experience with loss is post-ED recovery, I’m here to talk about how I coped with the hope that it can help someone, wherever they are on their recovery journey.

 Savannah Buik is the reason I started this blog.
 I first met her while I was in my second round of treatment at the Atlanta Center for Eating Disorders (ACE) in 2010.
 Savannah was phasing out of treatment as I was on my way in, but Savannah’s one of those people that touches you no matter how long she was in your life.
-Thanks to social media, we were able to stay in touch– whenever I shared something vulnerable or talked openly about my recovery, Savannah was there, and every comment and emoji heart felt like a hug from her.
+Thanks to social media, we were able to stay in touch– whenever I shared something vulnerable or talked openly about my recovery, Savannah was there, and every kind word she sent felt like a hug from her.
 I felt her presence in my recovery often.
-She gave her time and kind words generously, and used social media as a tool to help support and encourage her climbing and recovery communities.
+She gave her time and those kind words generously; she used social media as a tool to support and encourage her climbing and recovery communities.
 Savannah’s example is blazing proof that you can fight ED with love and overcome.

 Sadly, Savannah passed away in a climbing accident this past March.
 Climbing played a large part in her recovery and was one of her strongest passions.
 I remember the last time I saw her in person, back when she’d just begun climbing, she was already head over heels in love with the sport.
 That love only grew over time.
 Climbing both challenged her and empowered her, and it’s hard to believe that the sport that helped her recover also took her away.
 There are others who knew Savannah more intimately who have grappled with that same paradox and have said that despite the tragedy, she would not regret the role climbing played in her life.
 I believe that’s true.